Search The Nudge

 Best lunches in London: Sabor

-Sabor feels less like lunch in London than a family get-together in Spain – which is to be expected as it’s the first solo restaurant from Nieves Barragan Mohacho (before this, she was the tour de force running Barrafina’s Dean Street kitchen for eight years).
+Sabor feels less like lunch in London than a family get-together in Spain – which is to be expected as it’s the first solo restaurant from Nieves Barragan Mohacho (before this, she was the tour de force running the kitchen at Barrafina Dean Street for eight years).
 The two-floor set-up offers a number of different but equally rewarding dining paths; you can use up your week’s worth of luck and try for a seat at the counter where seafood sourced from their own in-house fishmonger leads the way, round-up a gang at El Asador upstairs where wood-fired dishes like Castilian suckling pig take up half the table, or perch yourself at the bar and do the classic thing by overindulging on tapas and sherry.
 Either way, there’s no bad seat in the house.

 Details: 35-37 Heddon Street, W1B 4BR | The counter and the bar are walk-ins only, you can book the El Asador area here